-One way to catch a fish is to trick it with bait.
-Phishing on the Web works the same way.
+One way to catch a fish is to trick it with bait — phishing on the web works the same way.

-A popular phishing technique asks you to reply to a message and send your password.
-As an example, you could receive a message claiming to be from some seemingly official (but non-existent) entity, e.g., “The Wayne Email Team,” saying that the mail system is being upgraded and your account will be deleted unless you respond immediately and provide your password.
+Most phishing scams ask you to reply to a message and send your password.
+As an example, you may receive an email claiming to be from an official (but non-existent) entity, e.g., The Wayne Email Team, saying that the mail system is being upgraded and your account will be deleted unless you respond immediately and provide your password.

-What to do if you receive a phishing email:
+What to do if you receive a phishing email

-- Delete the message.
-Viewing it typically does not harm your computer; the damage comes from replying to it and providing a stranger with your personal information or information about Wayne State computer accounts.
+- Delete the message: Viewing it typically does not harm your computer; the damage comes from replying to it and providing a stranger with your personal information or information about Wayne State computer accounts.

 - Report suspicious emails: Follow these instructions to notify our Information Security Office of malicious messages.